 San Francisco is the barrio to the south of the main train station.
 It’s bordered by the river to the north, and barrio La Vieja to the east (see next post).

 It’s the main immigrant neighbourhood with a large Muslim community and lots of Africans and South Americans.
-It still fell a bit edgy walking down San Frantzisko Kalea with lots of young noisy guys standing around on the street.
-I didn’t let things like that faze me as I live in a similar place myself.
+Walking along central San Frantzisko Kalea with lots of young noisy guys standing around on the street felt a bit edgy but I didn’t let it faze me as I live in a similar place myself.
 Security is better now than it was apparently as the area is being rapidly gentrified.

 Bar Restaurante Peso Neto (Intermediate B+), 1 San Frantzisko Kalea, www.facebook.com